A few weeks ago, I had an interesting conversation with two friends of mine who build affiliate sites together.

 However, they’re struggling with growing faster.
 They were looking for things that could double their revenue quickly and take them to the next level.

-Seeing how they weren’t building an email list, I suggested to them that they start looking into email marketing.
+Seeing how they weren’t building an email list, I suggested to them that they start looking into affiliate email marketing.

 And surprisingly, they instantly objected.
 They told me how it didn’t make sense for the kind of business they’re running (which was mainly Amazon affiliate sites).
 They described how it didn’t fit with their business model and they were more interested in testing out new traffic sources.